rick-joi/sierpinski-shapes/README.md

 # sierpinski-shapes

-Web application for creating a kind of fractal called a Sierpinski Shape.
+Web application for creating a kind of fractal called a Sierpinski Shape

 * [create your own Sierpinski Shape](https://www.sierpinski-shapes.com/create)
 * [add your shape to the public gallery and view others's shapes](https://www.sierpinski-shapes.com/create)